 People with intellectual or developmental disabilities, including Prader-Willi syndrome (PWS), are at heightened risk for social exclusion and isolation.
 This underpins loneliness, depression and anxiety, contributes to poor health and reduced longevity.
-This project will recruit 50 young adults with PWS into an intensive, 10-week group intervention aimed at improving social skills, perceptions and thinking, to help manage anxiety, depression, mental health problems, relationships with family, friends, and caretakers.
+This project will recruit 50 young adults with PWS into an intensive, 10-week group intervention aimed at improving social skills, perceptions and thinking in Prader-Willi syndrome, to help manage anxiety, depression, mental health problems, relationships with family, friends, and caretakers.
 The goal is to develop a program that can be extended to impact young adults with PWS.

 ABSTRACT: Social isolation and impaired social cognition underpins loneliness, depression and anxiety, contributes to poor health and reduced longevity.
 They also are associated with such cognitive consequences as impaired executive functioning, cognitive decline, a bias towards negative, depressive thinking, and oversensitivity to perceived social threats.
 People with intellectual or developmental disabilities, including Prader-Willi syndrome (PWS), are at heightened risk for social exclusion and isolation.
 These risks are associated with the historical institutionalization, marginalization and maltreatment of those with intellectual disabilities, as well as with persistent disparities in health, education and employment opportunities.

 At the same time, however, social isolation and loneliness in people with intellectual disabilities are related to individual factors, including deficits in social skills and impaired self-perceptions and social cognition.
 In people with PWS, these often manifest in being easily slighted, anxious, quick to judge others and form misperceptions, react impulsively with anger, and having difficulties modifying their social behavior to fit changing situations as they arise.